gertingold/tools4scicomp/manuscript/testing.rst

    def pascal(n):
        """create the n-th line of Pascal's triangle

-          The linenumbers start with n=0 for the line containing only the entry 1.
+          The line numbers start with n=0 for the line containing only the entry 1.
 The elements of a line a generated successively.